 (April 9, 2010)

-Discusses his Christian faith: Christianity Today has just posted the complete transcript of an interview of Barack Obama by Chicago Sun-Times religion reporter Cathleen Falsani on Mar.
+Discusses his Christian faith: Cathleen Falsani, then the Chicago Sun-Times religion reporter, interviewed Barack Obama on Mar.
 27, 2004, just after he had won the Democratic Party primary to run for the U.S. Senate from Illinois.
+She has posted the complete transcript of it.
 Portions relevant to Obama's Muslim identity include:

 FALSANI: What do you believe?